 “Stranger things have happened,” Doil observed sagely.
 “For instance, those demons we had to deal with last month.”

-Before Kiluron could reply, a new voice interrupted them.
+Before Kiluron could make a suitably sarcastic reply, a new voice interrupted them.
 “Doil!?”

 Doil twisted on his horse instinctively at the sound of his name, searching for the source of the voice, and Kiluron looked with him.
 A woman with strikingly dark hair against a pale face, only one good eye, and a scar running down her cheek rushed out of the crowd, seemed to realize the company into which she had intruded, and looked around nervously.

 “Oh dear, I’m so sorry.
 I should have realized…” her eyes were fixed on Kiluron’s sigil.
 “My lord,” she said, bowing.
 “Please accept my apologies.
 I was overexcited to see my brother.”